aws-samples/aws-secure-environment-accelerator/docs/architectures/pbmm/architecture.md

 ### 4.3.4.
 Operations

-The operations account provides a central location for the cloud team to provide cloud operation services to other AWS accounts within the Organization or is where the organizations cloud operations team "hangs out" or delivers tooling applicable across all accounts in the organization.
-It provides ViewOnly access to CWL and metrics across the org.
-It's where centralized SSM documents are located.
-It's where you centralize backup jobs (if automated), SSM inventory and patch jobs, and where AWS Managed Active Directory would typically be deployed.
-Some customers think of this as a Shared Services account.
+The operations account provides a central location for the cloud team to provide cloud operation services to other AWS accounts within the Organization and is where an organizations cloud operations team "hangs out" or delivers tooling applicable across all accounts in the organization.
+It provides ViewOnly access to CloudWatch logs and metrics across the organization.
+It's where centralized Systems Manager Session Manager Automation (remediation) documents are located.
+It's where organizations centralize backup automation (if automated), SSM inventory and patch jobs, and where AWS Managed Active Directory would typically be deployed and accessible to all workloads in the organization.
+In some AWS documentation this is referred to as the Shared Services account.

 ### 4.3.5.
 Log Archive